aalibes/CatCovidTracker/README.md

 # CatCovidTracker

 Tracking Covid-19 vaccination in the Catalan population.

-The code uses the latest data from the Catalan Department of Health
+The code uses the latest vaccination data from the Catalan Department of Health and population data from the Statistical Institute of Catalonia

-Work in progress:
-Done - Add map showing vaccination rates by Catalan Health Region

-- Do some modelling.
-About???
+Python libraries:
+- pandas
+- geopandas
+- matplotlib
+- numpy
+- seaborn

+ToDo:
+- Add modelling